-The Ministry of Health has been working with many interested parties in designing the in-between travel (IBT) system and its introduction.
-We’ll be continuing to work with employers, unions, and others to ensure the system is working well.
+The Ministry of Health worked with many interested parties in designing the In-Between travel (IBT) system and its introduction.
+We continue to work with employers, unions, and others to ensure the system is working well.

 This guidance is for the use of employees.

 On this page:

 - What does this mean for me as an employee?